 Don’t be relationally entitled.
 Dating is not easy and finding a quality man is not as simple as walking out your front door but there ARE incredible men out there.

 Go for a guy that you would otherwise never go for.
-I’m not telling you to settle or that you have to be with someone who you aren’t at all attracted to.
+I’m not telling you to settle or that you have to be with someone who physically repulses you.
 There needs to be an attraction, yes, but make sure that you give someone a chance to become attractive.
 If you don’t, you’re putting all of your eggs in a basket that will change and fade with time.

 Looks, personality, money, degrees, chivalry… these are things that you can’t grow old with.
 Integrity, character, and emotional availability are immune to the stamp of time.
 And as you get older, when all of the stuff that you are currently overvaluing has changed and faded…